Grape – Downy mildew

 Group 49 Oxysterol binding protein homologue inhibitors (OSBPI).

-2. Group 49 fungicides should be applied prior to infection and only in mixtures with effective fungicides applied at an effective rate from a different cross resistance group.
+3. Group 49 fungicides should be applied prior to infection and only in mixtures with effective fungicides applied at an effective rate from a different cross resistance group.
 The mixing partner should give effective control of downy mildew at the rate and interval selected.
-Only apply Group 49 for a maximum of one in every three sprays of the total number of downy mildew sprays, and no more than two applications per season.
+A maximum of two Group 49 applications may be made per season.
+Only apply Group 49 for a maximum of one in every three sprays of the total number of downy mildew sprays.
+A Group 49 application must be followed by at least two applications of a different group(s) before being reapplied.

-3. Mixtures are defined as co-formulations or tank mixes at label rate of alternative mode of action.
+4. Fungicide mixtures are defined as co-formulations, or tank mixes at label rate of an alternative mode of action.

-4. Apply a maximum of two consecutive applications of any one group.
+5. Apply a maximum of two consecutive applications of Group 4, 21, or 40 containing fungicides.

 Group